Our team.

 MENTOR | SPEAKER

 His message is simple: if he can turn his life around, so can they.
-Through storytelling, mentorship, and raw honesty, Sajid is dedicated to breaking the cycle—one conversation at a time.
+Through honesty, mentorship, and lived experience, Sajid is breaking cycles—one conversation at a time.